 Where this site contains links to other websites not managed by us, we are not responsible for the privacy or security practices or the content of those websites.

 Access and amendment of your personal information

-You may apply to access your personal information that Queensland Rail holds or controls.
-You also have the right to request that Queensland Rail amend your personal information if it is inaccurate, incomplete, out of date or misleading.
-If you wish to apply for access to or amendment of your personal information, contact us by the following methods:
+You may ask to access your personal information held by us.
+You also have the right to ask us to amend your personal information if it is wrong, missing details, out of date or misleading.

 Senior Advisor, RTI and Privacy